joCodes01/a2z_recycling_website/README.md

 # a2z_recycling_website

 The purpose of this project was to improve my CSS layout skills, design implementation and animation.
-It is a simple HTML and CSS website wit a small amount of JavaScript.
+It is a simple HTML and CSS website with a small amount of JavaScript.

-## The website can be viewed at tthe link below
+## Link to website

 https://jocodes01.github.io/a2z_recycling_website/